fabilou/gatsby-starter-open-fields/README.md

-This is a simple gatsby starter by FabiLou Sax.
+This is a simple gatsby starter by Fabi Lou Sax.